Home Brewing Starter Kit

 - Open the Chemex-Bonded® Coffee Filter into a cone.
 One side should have three layers.
 Place the cone in the top of your coffeemaker with the thick portion toward the pouring spout.

-- Using Regular or Automatic Grind coffee only, put one rounded tablespoon of coffee per 5 oz. cup into the filter cone.
+- Using Regular or Automatic Grind coffee only, put two level tablespoons of coffee per 6 fl oz. of water into the filter cone.
 If you prefer stronger coffee, use more; there is never any bitterness in coffee brewed using the Chemex® method.

 - When the water is boiling, remove it from the heat until it stops boiling vigorously.
 It should now be at about 200ºF, a perfect brewing temperature.
 Pour a small amount of water over the coffee grounds, just enough to wet them without floating.
 This is important because it allows the grounds to "bloom," so the desirable coffee elements can be released.